Hugh Meade: Career

-After Congress, Meade was appointed general counsel of the Merchant Marine and Fisheries Committee of the United States House of Representatives in January 1949 and served until his death in Washington, D.C.
-He is interred in the New Cathedral Cemetery in Baltimore.
+After Congress, Meade was appointed general counsel of the Merchant Marine and Fisheries Committee of the United States House of Representatives in January 1949 and served until his death.
+In 1949, he represented two Baltimore firms that advertise optometry and helped them fight a bill that defined the practice of optometry as a learned profession to the House Committee on Public Health and Welfare.